New therapy dog joins the staff at Charter School for Applied Technologies

 Lucy the therapy dog is reporting for duty, and it’s clear the Golden Retriever mix is excited about her new job.

-“She loves people and loves to be around kids and she soaks up every minute that she can when she’s with our students,” said Sarah Rodhe, Lucy’s handler and the director of the Family Resource Center at CSAT.
+“She loves people and loves to be around kids and she soaks up every minute that she can when she’s with our students,” said Sarah Rohde, Lucy’s handler and the director of the Family Support Center at CSAT.

 Lucy, who even has her own staff ID badge, recently became a Certified Therapy Dog through Paws for Love with the SPCA serving Erie County, and she got right to work with the CSAT students.